elixir-europe/biohackathon-europe/registration.md

 ## Funding

 BioHackathon Europe is committed to open participation.
-Each approved project proposal leads may designate up to three participants for on-site attendance, regardless of affiliation.
+Each approved project proposal leads may designate up to three participants for in-person attendance, regardless of affiliation.
 This allocation will be determined during project proposal submission.
 Since these reserved seats reduce availability for open registration, the following guidelines apply:
-  * A maximum of three on-site participants per project can be reserved
+  * A maximum of three in-person participants per project can be reserved
   * ELIXIR may fund up to two of these participants, provided they belong to an ELIXIR Node
   * ELIXIR will not provide any additional funding beyond this

 ## What ELIXIR covers

-The following costs are covered for **all F2F attendeess**:
+The following costs are covered for **all in-person attendees**:
   * **Meals:** All meals at the venue from lunch on Monday to lunch on Friday at the event

 Additionally, ELIXIR covers the following costs for **funded project co-leads**: